 - Do you control the url website address for your brand name?

 - Are there competitors who use an almost identical brand name, i.e., your brand name is somewhat generic?

-Many times, the most successful franchise systems are not the ones with the best ideas, products, or services; they are the ones with the best execution and commitment to building a franchise system.
+4. Are you Committed to Building a Franchise System?The most successful franchise systems are not the ones with the best ideas, products, or services; they are the ones with the best execution and commitment to building a franchise system.
 Whether your franchise management team will start off as a team of one (just you) or a team of four, franchise success and the franchisability of your business have a lot to do with your commitment to building a franchise system.
 Commitment questions to consider: